normidar/colaxy/apps/privacy_policy/polygon/en.md

 # Privacy Policy

-_Last updated: January 3, 2025_
+_Last updated: January 22, 2025_

-Thank you for using **Polygon** ("the App").
+Thank you for using **Polygon wallet** ("the App").
 We are committed to protecting your privacy.
 This Privacy Policy explains how your information is collected, used, and disclosed when you use the App.

 ## 1. Information We Collect